-Secretary-General Ban Ki-moon, General Assembly Commemoration of the 15th Anniversary of the International Conference on Population and Development, October 2009
+United Nations Secretary-General Ban Ki-moon, Foreword to the 20th anniversary edition of the Programme of Action of the International Conference on Population and Development, 2014

 Why Fund Population Activities?

 Population dynamics and reproductive health are central to development and must be an integral part of development planning and poverty reduction strategies.
 The Millennium Development Goals, especially the eradication of extreme poverty and hunger, will not be achieved if issues of population and reproductive health are not adequately addressed.
 Implementing the ICPD Programme of Action, especially the reproductive health goal, is essential for meeting the Millennium Development Goals directly related to health, including child mortality, maternal health and HIV/AIDS prevention, and social and economic outcomes, including gender equality and poverty eradication.